britishredcrosssociety/resilience-index-book/docs/02-technical.md

 #### Dealing with changes in Trust codes <a name="dealing-with-changes-in-trust-codes"></a>
 Trust codes can change because Trusts can combine and disaggregate over time.

 The geographr package [2](https://github.com/britishredcrosssociety/geographr) has a script which deals with updating trust codes [here](https://github.com/britishredcrosssociety/geographr/blob/main/data-raw/lookup_trust_msoa.R).
-This logic was used in the *'trust_changes.R'* file to create *'trust_changes.feather'* dataset which could be used to check changes in Trust codes.
+This logic was used in the *'trust_changes.R'* file to create *'trust_changes.rds'* dataset which could be used to check changes in Trust codes.

 Checks were done to see if any Trust codes were found in the PHE England catchment calculations but not in the trusts defined as open in the geographr package [3](https://github.com/britishredcrosssociety/geographr/blob/main/data-raw/points_nhs_trusts.R) and vice versa [here](https://github.com/britishredcrosssociety/resilience-index/blob/28763b0fa47e4c02bc945950f39e8696f831fd52/R/capacity/health-inequalities/england/trust_types/trust_msoa_lad_catchments.R#L48).
-Any changes were updated in the PHE England catchment calculations and saved as *lookup\_trust_lad.feather*.
+Any changes were updated in the PHE England catchment calculations and saved as *lookup\_trust_lad.rds*.

 #### Relative value indicators